 The list of PCIs is approved every two years by a Commission delegated regulation.

-Three PCIs lists have been approved by the delegated regulation of the Commission – the first list in 2013, the second list in 2015 and the third list in 2017.
+Three PCIs lists have been approved by the delegated regulation of the Commission – the first list in 2013, the second list in 2015, the third list in 2017 and the fourth list in 2019.

-The third list of PCIs includes the following projects related to the Latvian energy infrastructure:
+The fourth list of PCIs includes the following projects related to the Latvian energy infrastructure:

 |1.||Enhancement of Inčukalns underground gas storage CEF financial support = EUR 150,000 study|